 There are a couple of different levels of the Space Needle.
 There is the indoor/outdoor observation level at 520-feet, and The Loupe, which is a revolving glass floor — the only one in the word — 500-feet above Seattle.

 TIP: It takes the elevator 40 seconds to get to the Space Needle observation deck.
 There are windows in the elevator, so be sure to position yourself by one of those.
 That way you can enjoy the views on your ride up.
 Tove and I have heard several people complain when they’re stuck in the back elevator without a view (even though they’ll still have the breathtaking view from the top of the Space Needle when they reach the top).

-You can enjoy the view from the top of the Space Needle 365 days a year.
-It’s open day and night (click here to see what the view is like at night), with varying hours of operation throughout the year.
-Be sure to check the hours before you visit the Space Needle, and note that ticket sales end 30-minutes before closing time.
+You can enjoy the view from the top 365 days a year.
+It’s open day and night (click here to see the night view), with varying hours of operation.
+Be sure to check the hours before you visit, and note that ticket sales end 30-minutes before closing time.

 NOTE: The Seattle CityPASS is the best deal you can find in the city.
 It gives you day/night admission to the Space Needle, plus access to four other popular tourist attractions (including the Museum of Pop Culture, the Seattle Aquarium, and Woodland Park Zoo).

 Have you ever taken in the view from the top of the Space Needle?
 How was your experience?
 We’d love to hear all about it!
-Please leave a comment below or connect with us on Twitter, Facebook, and Google+.
+Please leave a comment below or connect with us on Twitter, Facebook, and Instagram.
 Don’t forget to also check out Seattle Bloggers for more great places to experience in the Emerald City!